How to become a Korean Translator?

 An MA in Korean or a long-term course can be a good choice.
 You can also try a specialization translation program to stand out.

-If you study through self-study or a one-on-one tutor, try to get an official certificate.
-Most employers ask for reliable documents to check your Korean skills.
+If you study independently or with a one-on-one tutor, aim to obtain an official certificate.
+Most employers request reliable documents to assess your Korean proficiency.

 Certifications like TOPIK and KLAT scores can confirm your fluency.
 It also boosts your chances as a translator.